aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/convert-dwg-to-image/_index.md

 3. **IDE of your choice** – IntelliJ IDEA, Eclipse, or any other Java IDE you prefer.

 ## Import Packages
+The `Image` and `CadImage` classes are core Aspose.CAD types that represent raster and vector data.
 In your Java project, import the necessary Aspose.CAD packages for smooth integration.
 Include the following in your code:

 ```java
 import com.aspose.cad.Image;